Skip to content

 101. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

-The company commits to reducing GHG emissions intensity from 2.96 tCO2e/tCPO to 0.2 tCO2e/tCPO by 2030 (against the 2021 baseline).
+The company commits to reduce GHG emissions intensity from 2.96 tCO2e/tCPO to 0.2 tCO2e/tCPO by 2030 (against the 2021 baseline).
 However, the commitment does not include Scope 1 and Scope 2 emissions.

 • P